simonrose121/phd/_posts/2017-01-12-methodology-questions.md

 - Taking into account tablets that aren't working.
 - Possible collaboration, will this matter?

 The final question is what the second game will be.
 It needs to be a game that contains no sequencing but has some educational value so that it can be justified (and children aren't going to school and just playing computer games).
+It also needs to be interesting enough that it holds the attention of the participants.